scrapy-plugins/scrapy-snowflake-stage-exporter/README.md

 ## Why "Stages"?

-The use of local buffers and stages opposed to typical SQL `INSERT` statements is motivated largely by Snowflake performance implications and their billing model (see https://community.snowflake.com/s/question/0D50Z00008JpBymSAF/implications-of-multiple-insert-statements-vs-copy-into).
+The use of local buffers and stages opposed to typical SQL `INSERT` statements is motivated largely by Snowflake performance implications and their billing model (see see [this topic](https://community.snowflake.com/s/question/0D50Z00008JpBymSAF/implications-of-multiple-insert-statements-vs-copy-into) on Snowflake official community forum).

 An illustrative example can be a long running Scrapy / ScrapyCloud job that constantly outputs data.
 If the job was to keep the connection constantly executing the INSERTs - Snowflake would also keep the warehouse running / consuming the credits for the entire duration of the job.